PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Artifact 1
 	- Fractured Khyber Dragonshard & fragments
 - Artifact 2
-	- Compass pointing to entrance of the Temple of the Endless Rage located in the Mournland
+	- Draven's white-hot flaming Sword contains runes that tell of the location of the Silver Flame
-		- Portal to Xen'Drik
+		- Portal to vault sealed deep under Xen'Drik jungle
 	- Key to ancient vault or prison containing the silver flame
 - Artifact 3
 	- Varyn is the 3rd artifact